-Particulars of the procedures for the protection of sites for radar and radio navigational aids located on aerodrome to ensure that their performance will not be degraded.
+Particulars of the procedures should be provided for the protection of sites for radar and radio navigational aids located on aerodrome to ensure that their performance will not be degraded.
 The procedures should also include control of activities in the vicinity of radar and navigation aids installations, ground maintenance in the vicinity of these installations, and supply and installation of signs warning of hazardous microwave radiation.